 - Divide between your prepared ramekins.
 Let cool for about an hour at room temperature, and then transfer to the refrigerator to firm up.

 - When you’re ready to serve, sprinkle one teaspoon of sugar evenly over each creme brûlée.
-Use a blow torch to caramelize the top.
-If you don’t have a blow-torch, you can put the sugar-dusted creme brûlées under the broiler on the top rack of your oven for about 3 to 5 minutes.
+Use a kitchen torch to caramelize the top.
+If you don’t have a blow-torch, you can put the sugar-dusted creme brûlées under the broiler on the top rack of your oven for about 3 to 5 minutes.4 to 6 teaspoons cane sugar or coconut sugar

 - Make sure to only caramelize as many as you’ll be serving immediately, otherwise the sugar will soften in the fridge.
 The pre-caramelized creme brûlées will keep in the refrigerator for about 5 days.